What are strategic life planning frameworks?

 Building your quarterly focus plan

-Start with the domains that showed the largest gaps in your Life Strategy Audit.
+Start with the domains that showed the largest gaps in your life areas assessment.
 Assign each priority domain a 3-month focus period.
-Within that period, translate the “30-day action” from your audit into a quarterly mini-plan with 2-3 concrete milestones.
+Within that period, translate the “30-day action” from your assessment into a quarterly mini-plan with 2-3 concrete milestones.
 Then block your calendar accordingly.
+If you follow the Goals & Progress method, this quarterly focus period is the Focus Quarter (a single quarter treated as the working unit of execution), which builds on the same idea as Brian Moran’s 12-week year of running a tight quarter instead of a loose year.

 Putting strategic life planning frameworks into practice: the complete process